 Leo says that the US hasn't "controlled" the internet for awhile.
 It's free, public, and open.
 What it did do is pull out of ICANN, the naming organization that provides all domain names and URLs.
 Leo doesn't think that's a big deal, though.

 The US has pulled out of ICANN, the Internet Corporation of Assigned Names and Numbers.
 Some are worrying that without the US watching over it, bad things will come.
 Leo says that Vince Surf, the father of the Internet, believes that no single country or organization should actually control the Internet.
 So having a more global Internet is a good thing.

 Steve wants to download flash based videos from the Internet and he's having trouble finding a good source.
 Leo says there's a number of options.
 Leo recommends Applian's web video downloader, called the Replay Media Catcher.
 It's free to try and downloads almost every format.
 VLC Media Player can also do this.
 KeepVid.com is a good web based option.

 Adam is in the military and he's going to be heading to Texas while he leaves his daughter behind with her mother.
 He'd like to keep in contact with her via the Internet, but she doesn't have it where she's going to live.
 Leo says there's always the Library or a free public Wi-Fi hotspot.
 If her Android tablet has an SD card slot, he could send audio/video on an SD card and share it that way.

-Rob wants to know what's the best way to share large legal documents and photos?
-Leo says that ShareFile is a great option for lawyers, but for their clients, not so much.
-One Drive would work.
-But you need an account to do it.
+Rob wants to know the best way to share large legal documents and photos.
+Leo says that ShareFile is a great option for lawyers, but might not be so great for their clients.
+OneDrive would work.
+He would need an account to do it, though.
 There used to be a great option called DropIO, but Facebook bought it and killed the service.
 BitDrop is a good one.
-But you'd have to run your own website to make it work.
-There's probably good commercial services.
-Bittorrent Sync would work, but you don't want to have to install it on your clients pages.
+He'd have to run his own website to make it work.